pharmbio/big-data_course/cloud_and_docker_lab/Cloud_VM_Openstack.md

 8. Under "Key-pairs" you select the key you generated in task-0.
     NOTE: if you used the terminal version you need to upload your key from your .SSH folder.
 9. 	go to Network -> floating IPs.
 Assign a floating IP to your VM.
-10. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh -i ~/.ssh/yourkey.pem ubuntu@<float-IP>`
+10. Now you can access the instance by connecting to it through an SSH-client (Terminal if on Linux, OpenSSH if on Windows) using `ssh -i yourkey ubuntu@<float-IP>`. `yourkey` can be either you id_rsa or keyname.pem.
 11. install cowsay (`sudo apt install cowsay`)
 12. test the installation by using cowsay.
 I.e. `cowsay -f tux "Hello World!"`
 13. create a file